-(Contributing Editors: Peter Stamatis; Susan Frissell: “Women With Wheels”, “ChicagoNow Girls Go Racing”)
+(Contributing Editors: Peter Stamatis; Susan Frissell: “Women With Wheels”)

 It’s Official: Roadblazing.com’s sister blog site “Drive…He Said“ has now [nearly, since the recent announcement of the Dodge Challenger Hellcat Demon] completed its mission of whetting Tire Shredding appetites.

-Two years ago RB.com‘s sister outlet taunted readers with our version of a bona fide “Burnout” with a 2015 Dodge Challenger Hemi R/T Plus 5.7L
+Two years ago RB.com‘s sister outlet, ChicagoNow.com “Drive…He Said,” began it’s descent towards the Netherworld with a bona fide “Burnout” in a 2015 Dodge Challenger Hemi R/T Plus 5.7L

 A year and a half ago RB.com editors descended a rung to wring out a 2015 Dodge Challenger R/T Scat Pack 6.4L :

 Tarmac tarring beasts though both may be, they are but a veritable “Warm Door” before entering the “Scorching Gates to Hades’ House” itself: